And why I walked away the moment I finally “made it.”

 Back then, I never imagined I’d reach a point where

-I could charge $1,500 a day for my time.
+I could charge $1,500 a day for commercial vinyl wrap work.

 Then I came back to Canada and started taking on